 - How your skin may change during pregnancy.

-- Common skincare ingredients you should avoid.
+- Common skincare ingredients you should avoid in your pregnancy skincare routine.

 - How to check your products for safety.